solid/web-access-control-spec/README.md

 the origin MUST be allowed access*

  As both the user and the web app get to read or write (etc) the data, then they most BOTH be trusted.

+#### Authorization function

  This is the algorithm the server must go through.

  - If the requested mode is available to the public, then succeed `200 OK` with added CORS headers ACAO and ACAH **
  - If the user is *not* logged on, then fail `401 Unauthenticated`